 Martin Parnell Offers Inspiration for QCM

 This year’s Queen City Marathon is going virtual.
 This is a huge change for the local running community, but the spirit of the event continues.
 Marathons are all about determination and inspiration through adversity.
-That’s why Regina Public Library is having Martin Parnell, author of The Secret Marathon, for an online talk via Zoom you can join right here on September 9.
+That’s why Regina Public Library is having Martin Parnell, author of The Secret Marathon, for an online talk via Zoom on September 9.

 In 2016, Martin Parnell went on a journey that many believed was madness: running a marathon in Afghanistan in a quest to fight for women's rights and gender equality.
 Of course, this was not the first time he had been called crazy.
 He had run 250 marathons in one year, set five Guinness World Records in endurance events, climbed Mount Kilimanjaro in 21 hours and run 1,000 kms around the coast of England in 25 days.